English cricket team in New Zealand in 2024–25

 The England cricket team toured New Zealand in November and December 2024 to play three Test matches against New Zealand cricket team.
 The Test series formed part of the 2023–2025 ICC World Test Championship.
 In April 2024, the New Zealand Cricket (NZC) confirmed the full tour itinerary.

+England won the series by 2–1, and thus claimed the maiden Crowe–Thorpe Trophy.